We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Fortunately for us, that competition results in superior products that we get to enjoy every day.
 We need more towns like Solingen!

 Forged knives are manufactured from a single piece of steel which is heated and then pounded by either man or machine.

 Stamped knives are cut out (or stamped) from a sheet of steel.
 There are some benefits to stamped knives but, in general, they are lighter, lower cost, and considered lower quality compared to forged knives.

-If you are interested in learning more about the differences between forged and stamped knives, check out this article comparing Wusthof’s most popular forged knife line, the Classic collection, versus it’s most popular stamped knife line, the Gourmet collection.
+If you are interested in learning more about the differences between forged and stamped knives, check out our recent article where we compare Wusthof’s most popular forged knife line, the Classic collection, versus it’s most popular stamped knife line, the Gourmet collection.

 Before I break down the differences between Wusthof and Zwilling J.A.
 Henckels knives, it’s important to understand the anatomy of a forged knife.
 Knowing what each part is and does will help you understand the details that I’ll cover in a minute.

 Blade – Forged from a single piece of steel, the blade is the most important part of a knife.
 Without a well-designed blade, the performance of the knife will suffer.
 The hardness of a blade is measured using the Rockwell Scale.
 The higher the number on the scale, the harder the steel.
 Wusthof tempers their blades to a 58 Rockwell, slightly harder than Henckels at 57.

 Edge – The best edge is sharp and easy to maintain.
 The sharpness will depend on the degree angle the edge is cut.

 Heel – The heel is the part of the blade closest to the handle and is typically used for cutting hard vegetables like carrots and parsnips.